GDP: How did economy cope with the big lockdown?

-Gross domestic product (GDP) rose by three per cent in the December 2021 quarter, a lower figure than most economists had forecast but ahead of Reserve Bank expectations.
+Gross domestic product (GDP) rose by 3 per cent in the December 2021 quarter, a lower figure than most economists had forecast but ahead of Reserve Bank expectations.

 It followed a 3.6 per cent fall in the September 2021 quarter, Stats NZ said today.